There are several common eating disorders that affect millions of people. Here are their symptoms, and how to know if you have one.

-Binge eating is a more recent eating disorder, and has only been recognized relatively later compared to anorexia nervosa or bulimia nervosa.
-While it does usually begin in early childhood or adolescence, binge eating has affect both men and women equally.
+Binge eating is a more recent eating disorder and has only been recognized relatively later compared to anorexia nervosa or bulimia nervosa.
+While it does usually begin in early childhood or adolescence, binge eating has affected both men and women equally.
 Those who suffer from this disorder have similar symptoms with binge-eating anorexia or bulimia in that they feel compelled to eat abnormally large amounts of food in a short amount of time, and they feel a lack of control during these periods.
 However, the main difference is that people who suffer from binge eating disorder do not purge through vomiting or exercise, and they do not restrict their calorie intake.

 The common symptoms of binge eating disorder include:

 - No control during these eating episodes

 - Feeling disgusted, distress, or anger towards themselves due to their binge eating

 Since they do not restrict their calories or purge their food, people who have binge eating disorder tend to be overweight or even obese.
 This means that they are at risk for diseases related to excessive weight, such as heart disease, liver disease, or type 2 diabetes.